 Most of the traditionally existing water bodies have either been encroached or levelled in the shadow of urbanisation.
 According to a study from Revenue Records and GIS mapping done by Gurugram Metropolitan Development Authority, the number of water bodies in the district has been reduced from 644 to 124 in the last six decades (1994 – 2019).

-The brighter side is there are almost 250 Jhod on Panchayat land and 18 ponds in Urban areas which can still be revived.
+The brighter side is there are almost 320 Johads in the Gurugram district which can still be revived.

-Under our umbrella campaign of Support a Pond, we have taken upon ‘Restore Jhod’, which is envisioned to be a collaborative undertaking between the Government Departments, Corporate CSR, Communities and Individuals, with the sole objective is to rejuvenate the ponds.
+Under our Support a Pond vertical, we have taken upon ‘Restore Johad’, which is envisioned to be a collaborative undertaking between the Government Departments, Corporate CSR, Communities and Individuals, with the sole objective is to rejuvenate the ponds.
 Our objective is to: